rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_beta.md

   `polaris_deployment` data source.
 Note, the `features` field is a set and not a list.
 * `polaris_aws_exocompute_cluster_attachment` - New field, `setup_yaml`, which holds the K8s spec which can be passed
   to `kubectl apply` inside the EKS cluster to create a connection between the cluster and RSC.
+* `polaris_aws_account` - New data source for accessing information about an AWS account added to RSC.
+The account can be looked up by the AWS account ID or the account name.
+Currently, only the cloud account ID of the account is exposed.
+* `polaris_azure_subscription` - New data source for accessing information about an Azure subscription added to RSC.
+  The subscription can be looked up by the Azure subscription ID or the subscription name.
+Currently, only the cloud account ID of the subscription is exposed.

 Deprecated fields will be removed in a future release, please migrate your configurations to use the replacement field as soon as possible.